HOW WE WORK

 In practical terms, we boil our work down into three main areas:

 We use a variety of methods to educate communities and individuals against the dangers of sex trafficking.
 Overseas, this often involves working within remote villages and holding parents accountable for the protection of their children.
-In the USA, we teach a trafficign safety curriculum that identifies the most common risk factors of trafficking and methods of predators.
+In the USA, we teach a trafficking safety curriculum that identifies the most common risk factors of trafficking and methods of predators.

-Once a child is removed from sexual exploitation, there is a long road ahead that involves recovery, education, vocational training, life skills, and other needs in order to help them maintain safe independence.
+Once a child is removed from sexual exploitation, there is a long road ahead that involves recovery, education, vocational training, life skills, and other needs in order to help them build and maintain safe independence.
 We operate a shelter home overseas where rescued girls are able to return to school while receiving counseling and support.
 In the USA, we work with partner organizations and government entities to ensure that kids have a safe living environment.
 We provide mentor support, through which our volunteers walk through life with the kids, helping them to make good decisions, protecting them from predators, and encouraging them to pursue their dreams.